 Display selected object on the map

-Let’s implement getAddress method along with a handful of other stuff which will help us render the marker on the map.
+Let’s implement getAddress method along with a handful of other stuff that will help us render the marker on the map.

-But in order to get complete picture we’ll provide the form for the MapPoint object.
+But in order to get a complete picture, we’ll provide the form for the MapPoint object.

 Providing the form